 - raised or rough patches of skin

-While the exact cause of a sun rash isn’t fully known, it’s thought that UV radiation from the sun, or artificial sources like sunlamps, causes a reaction in some people who have a sensitivity to this type of light.
-This causes an immune reaction that results in the rash.
+UV radiation from the sun or artificial sources like sunlamps might cause reactions in some people with a sensitivity to this type of light.
+The resulting immune reaction triggers the rash.

 Some risk factors for certain kinds of sun rash can include:

 - living in Northern regions, such as Scandinavia, Central Europe, and the United States

 - having a family history of sun rash